- Academic Advisors

 What Is The Time Commitment To Be An APP?

-As an APP, you should anticipate a time commitment of around 1-2 hours each week, for a total of 15-20 hours during each semester.
+As an APP, you should anticipate a time commitment of around 1-2 hours each week, for a total of 15-20 hours during the autumn semester.
 This time will be spent primarily on participating in discussions during University Survey, representing your major or program at exploration events, being available for questions, sharing your perspective, and helping connect students with resources.

-Since serving as an APP is a volunteer position, we will help you keep track of the time you spend in your role and can provide documentation of your volunteer hours.
+Since serving as an APP is a volunteer position, we can help you keep track of the time you spend in your role and can provide documentation of your volunteer hours.
 You will also have opportunities to partner with the Engineering Ambassadors student organization for professional development opportunities throughout the year.